 - Caffeine

-It may be hard for your guests to resist your dog’s cute face when the holiday spirit is flowing (and who can blame them?)
-Be sure to inform them what’s off limits in advance in case they want to slip your irresistible canine companion some table scraps.
+It may be hard for guests to resist your dog’s cute face when the holiday spirit is flowing.
+So be sure to inform them in advance which foods are off-limits, so no one accidentally slips your canine companion some harmful table scraps.